mrbablusanam/Gossner-College-Ranchi/README.md

 ## Motivation
 This project serves as a practice for front-end development and is an effort to replicate the website of my esteemed institution, Gossner College Ranchi.
 It helped me enhance my skills in:
+- Responsive web design.
+- Using JavaScript for interactivity.
+- Understanding web development workflows.

 ## Contributions
-Contributions, issues, and feature requests are welcome!
+-Contributions, issues, and feature requests are welcome!
 Feel free to open a pull request or submit an issue to improve the project.

-Thank you for visiting this repository! 😊 Feel free to explore and provide feedback. "
+# Thank you for visiting this repository! 😊 Feel free to explore and provide feedback. "